 The Statement of Net Position reflects the Port's financial position at year-end.
 Financial position is represented by the difference between assets owned and deferred outflows, and liabilities owed and deferred inflows at a specific point in time.
 The difference between the two is net position.
 As previously noted, changes in net position over time can be an indicator of the Port's financial position.

 Assets:

-- Current assets increased \$2.14 million over the prior year, of which \$1.1 million was an increase in cash and \$992,000 was an increase in accounts receivable and due from others, a result of higher 4th quarter exports in 2023 than 2022, and grant billings associated with the RV Park redevelopment. - Noncurrent assets, which are primarily comprised of long-term lease receivables decreased \$1.23 million over the prior year.
-No significant lease modifications or new leases were added in 2023.
-See Note 10 for additional information related to the Port's lessor activities. - Capital assets, which increased a net of \$1.81 million, are discussed in more detail in the Capital Assets and Debt Administration section below.
+- Current assets decreased \$5.76 million over the prior year; a result of significant capital improvement completed in 2024 with cash on hand. - Noncurrent assets, which are primarily comprised of long-term lease receivables decreased \$573,000 over the prior year.
+Only one long-term lease, Rainier Welding Partners LLC located at the Port's Bartholomew industrial park property, was modified in 2024.
+See Note 10 for additional information related to the Port's lessor activities. - Capital assets, which increased a net of \$8.42 million, are discussed in more detail in the Capital Assets and Debt Administration section below.